AndersonMamede/AndersonMamede.github.io/_posts/2016-08-04-file-upload-using-ajax-jquery.md

 ## HTML5, new APIs and new possibilities

 With the arrival of **HTML5 and its new APIs** available for JavaScript, uploading file using AJAX (e.g., images, documents, PDF) has become very simple.
-Now with a **few lines of JavaScript** it is possible to upload the file using AJAX and **without any third-party plugin**!
+Now with a **few lines of JavaScript** it is possible to upload the file using AJAX and **without any third-party plugin as intermediary**!
 The "new" API that provide us this functionality is the [FormData API](https://developer.mozilla.org/en-US/docs/Web/API/FormData){:target="_blank" rel="nofollow"}.

 ## FormData

-The **FormData API** is basically an interface that provides us an easy way to create sets of data and each in its own key, **just like a form element with fields and values**, including the INPUT[FILE] that we use to upload files!
+Basically, the **FormData API** is an interface that provides us an easy way to create sets of data and each in its own key, **just like a form element with fields and values**, including the INPUT[FILE] that we use to upload files!

 It's possible to create an empty FormData instance or pass to its constructor a form element which will have its fields and values **copied to the new object**: